adamllryan/notes/CSE3521 - AI Survey/18_modern_neural_networks.md

 We can think of computer vision as the opposite of graphics rendering.
 Instead of generating an image from a representation of data, we turn an image into a representation of data.

+Our perception is the action of taking raw input and transforming that into ideas about the world.

+*Convolution* is the method of applying a filter to a signal.
+It transforms an image into a different image that is easier to parse or process.

+A *blur* filter blurs an image.
+We also have *vertical edge* and *horizontal edge* detection filters.

 # Text and Language